folkertdev/reversible-debugger/tfp-submission/paper.md

 backward :: Location -> Participant -> Session Value ()
 ```

-Where `Session` contains an `ExecutionState` holding a store of variables and other things, and
+Where `Session` contains an `ExecutionState` holding among other things a store of variables, and
-the function can fail producing an `Error`.
+can fail producing an `Error`.

 ```haskell
 type Session value a = StateT (ExecutionState value) (Except Error) a
 ```

+Additionally we need to provide a program for every participant, a monitor for every participant
+and a global message queue.
+All three of those need to be able to move forward and backward.

+**TODO list explictly the next sections and what they describe**

 ## The Monitor

-A participant can be described by its monitor and its programs at all locations.
+A participant is defined by its monitor and its program.
 The monitor contains various metadata about the participant: variables, the current state of the type and
 some other information to be able to move backward.